OpenHFT/Java-Runtime-Compiler/README.md

 =====================
 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/net.openhft/compiler/badge.svg)](https://maven-badges.herokuapp.com/maven-central/net.openhft/compiler)

-This takes a String, compiles it and loads it returning you a class from what you built.
+This takes a String, compiles it and loads it to returning you a class from what you built.
 By default it uses the current ClassLoader.
-It supports nested classes, but otherwise builds one class at a time.
+It supports nested classes, but otherwise build one class at a time.

 ## On maven central